taylortempleton/VerificationPractice_SimpleCPU/README.md

 * Consistency in naming at interfaces seems critical for reusability.
 * Plan to try to implement assertions in checker module.
 * Need to improve SVA skills, they are marginal.

+## Sources
+While this project is self-driven/assigned, I would not want to take credit for the sources upon which I drew:
+* Andrew Piziali's "Functional Verification Coverage Measurment and Analysis"
+* James Peet's  "Verification plans : the five-day verification strategy for modern hardware verification languages"
+* The Siemens' Verification Academy's "UVM Cookbook" and "Coverage Cookbook"
+* The OpenHW Group's Core-V Verification Project verification plans
+* "Getting Started with UVM: A Beginner's Guide" by Vanessa Cooper